-What is Dave Matthews' net worth?
+What is Dave Matthews's net worth?

 Early Life

 David John Matthews was born on January 9, 1967, in Johannesburg, South Africa.
 He is the third of four children of John and Val Matthews.
-When Dave was two, his family moved to Yorktown Heights in Westchester County, New York for his father's job as a physicist with IBM.
-In 1974, the Matthews family moved to Cambridge, England for a year.
+When Dave was two, his family moved to Yorktown Heights in Westchester County, New York, for his father's job as a physicist with IBM.
+In 1974, the Matthews family moved to Cambridge, England, for a year.
 Following that, the Matthews family moved back to New York.
 Dave's father died of lung cancer in 1977.
 After that, the family moved back to Johannesburg.
-Dave graduated from Damelin College high school in South Africa in 1985 and moved back to the U.S. to avoid being drafted into the South African military.
+Dave graduated from Damelin College High School in South Africa in 1985 and moved back to the U.S. to avoid being drafted into the South African military.
 Dave moved to New York in 1986 and took a job at IBM for a short time.
-That same year he moved to Charlottesville, Virginia, where his mother was living.
+That same year, he moved to Charlottesville, Virginia, where his mother was living.

 Career

 Dave founded the Dave Matthews Band in early 1991 with saxophonist LeRoi Moore, drummer Carter Beauford, bassist Stefan Lessard, violinist Boyd Tinsley, and keyboardist Peter Griesar (who left the band in 1993).
 The Dave Matthews Band's first gig was on March 14, 1991, at Trax Nightclub in Charlottesville.
 The band released its first EP, "Recently," in 1994.
-The live album's five tracks were taken from shows performed at The Birchmere in Alexandria, Virginia and from Trax in Charlottesville.
+The live album's five tracks were taken from shows performed at The Birchmere in Alexandria, Virginia, and from Trax in Charlottesville.

 On September 20, 1994, DMB released its debut studio album, "Under the Table and Dreaming."
-The album brought the band it's first commercial hits "What Would You Say," "Satellite," and "Ants Marching."
+The album brought the band its first commercial hits, "What Would You Say," "Satellite," and "Ants Marching."
 "Under the Table and Dreaming" brought the band worldwide fame and was eventually certified six times platinum.
-"Under the Table and Dreaming" and its follow-up album, "Crash" brought the band a Grammy Award and four additional Grammy nominations.
+"Under the Table and Dreaming" and its follow-up album, "Crash," brought the band a Grammy Award and four additional Grammy nominations.
 Crash's hits included "Crash into Me," "Too Much," and "Tripping Billies."

-"Before These Crowded Streets," their studio third album, was released in April 1998 and was an instant commercial success with over 900,000 albums sold worldwide in the first week.
+"Before These Crowded Streets," their studio's third album, was released in April 1998 and was an instant commercial success, with over 900,000 albums sold worldwide in the first week.
 Their fourth studio album, "Everyday," was released in February 2001 and was a huge commercial success.
 The band has since released the albums "Busted Stuff," "Big Whiskey and the Groo Grux King," "Away From The World," and "Come Tomorrow."
 The 2018 release of "Come Tomorrow" debuted at #1 on the Billboard 200, making DMB the first band to have seven consecutive studio albums debut at #1.

 Additionally, Dave Matthews recorded a solo album, "Some Devil," which was released in 2003.